fhiso/legacy-format/data-model.md

 ### DSCR   {#DSCR}

-The physical characteristics of a person, place, or thing.
+Physical description: the physical characteristics of a person, place, or thing.

 Contexts
 :   .`[INDI]`.`[DSCR]`